sirech/kotlintapas/README.md

 The exercises in bold don't have a concrete exercise to implement, they are more of a showcase with some code that can be played with.

+Some exercises use concepts explained in other tapas.
+The _dependsOn_ will help you visualize that.
+Other than that, there is no intended order.
+Follow your curiosity!

 #### Classes

 - [dataclasses](./src/main/kotlin/com/hceris/kotlintapas/dataclasses/README.md): Get to know data classes, the alternative to [Lombok](https://projectlombok.org/)